AshMagill/boxes/README.md

 ### Installation

-**I'm working on getting docker-compose set up at the moment, but this will work for now**
 <br>

-(Also its never a good idea to share your .env credentials on github if your repo is being deployed)
+(I know its never a good idea to share your .env credentials on github if your repo is being deployed, I have included it to speed up installation)

 1. Clone the repo
    ```sh